Key takeaways

 What separates a 50 from a 75?

-After reviewing thousands of analyses, the gap between a mid-range score and a high score almost always comes down to three things:
+After reviewing thousands of analyses, the gap between a mid-range score and a high score almost always traces back to the same pattern:

 1. Named competitors with pricing